AdaCore/Lunar_Lander_Rotation_Demo/README.md

 IMPORTANT: Please note that this project exists as part of a blog entry, article, or other similar material by AdaCore.
-It is provided for convenient access the software described therein.
-As such, it is not updated regularly and may, over time, become inconsistent with the library or libraries it utilizes (for example, the Ada Drivers Library).
+It is provided for convenient access to the software described therein.
+As such, it is not updated regularly and may, over time, become inconsistent with the latest versions of any tools and libraries it utilizes (for example, the Ada Drivers Library).

 This is a demonstration program that interacts with the AdaFruit BNO055 breakout board in order to send orientation data to a host computer.The